let-def/cuite/doc/CAMLregion.md

 The string after the external declaration is the name of the C function that implements the functionality:

 - when `mk_pair_c` is applied, the OCaml compiler generates a call to `mk_pair_c_impl` symbol,
-- a C file must defines a function of this name
+- a C file must define a function of this name
 - the C compiler turns it into an object file defining this symbol,
 - the system linker connects the two together.